domfarolino/abi/RustInterop/02-Rust-Embed-Cpp-Library/README.md

 Before compiling rust source code, the build script [**build.rs**](./build.rs) runs, which does two things:
-  1. Enumerates the shared libraries that our binary depends on with the [`cargo:rustc-link-lib`][rustc-link-lib] directive, and tells **rustc** how to find those libraries at compile time with the [`cargo:rustc-link-search`][rustc-link-search] directive.
+  1. Enumerates the libraries that our binary depends on with the [`cargo:rustc-link-lib`][rustc-link-lib] directive, and tells **rustc** how to find them at compile time with the [`cargo:rustc-link-search`][rustc-link-search] directive, for compile-time symbol resolution—this aids any `#[link]` directives in our Rust source.
+It also tells the compiler how to link those libraries with the final binary (i.e., static, dynamic/shared, etc.).
   2. Directs the compiler to generate runtime metadata that will get baked into the final binary for use by the runtime linker.
 Specifically, [`cargo:rustc-link-lib`][rustc-link-lib] bakes in dynamic dependency